-The Glass House Mountains township is a regional town named after the famous Glass House Mountains which tower above it.
+The Glass House Mountains township is a regional town named after the famous Glass House Mountains, which tower above it.

-Travellers looking for some of the history of this town should visit the Australian Teamsters Hall of Fame and Spirit of Cobb and Co., a complex built near Old Gympie Road in honour of the people and traditions associated with horse-drawn transportation during the 19th century.
+Travellers looking for some of the histories of this town should visit the Australian Teamsters Hall of Fame and Spirit of Cobb and Co., a complex built near Old Gympie Road in honour of the people and traditions associated with horse-drawn transportation during the 19th century.
 Another structure of historical significance is the Bank Foot house, which is the oldest building in the area.
 Since its establishment in 1868, Bank Foot has been used as a roadside accommodation, post office and trading and changing station.

 There are a variety of accommodation options in the Glass House Mountains, including retreats and eco-lodges.
 Click on the link below to find the best accommodation deals.